Physics

 Static friction forces are applied between two rigid bodies that are at rest with respect to each other.
 Dynamic friction forces are applied between two rigid bodies that are sliding relative to each other.
 The friction coefficient for a contact point between two rigid bodies is calculated by multiplying the friction coefficient values of each material.
 The friction force is calculated by the physics engine and is proportional to the friction coefficients, area of contact and normal force.

 It is possible to define soft materials by using a negative restitution with a positive damping coefficient.
 This can be useful where one part needs to slide between another and there are tolerances built into the meshes.
 Soft materials can also be used to increase stability by damping oscillations.
+See the physics materials page for further details.

 Physics Material